Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 ### TensorFlow

-Since Google released version 1.0 of its open-source AI framework in 2017, it has grown into a platform that defines the Industry as a whole.
+Since Google released version 1.0 of its open-source AI framework in 2017, it has grown into a platform that defines the industry.
 With the framework and the detailed documentation that comes with it, it's very easy to put together neural networks with only a few lines of code that can solve a wide range of problems.
 These networks can run on both CPUs and GPUs (not to mention those specifically designed for solving AI problems).
 About the hardware for the TPU (Tensor Processing Unit) target (TensorFlow, 2019).

 TensorFlow operation is built on a data flow-based implementation in which the computations and states of the algorithms are represented by